Stephen-McDaniel/SmartDesktop-RStudio/README.md

 ## 🎡 Alternatives

-Alternatives include self-install of the RStudio IDE directly on your OS.
+Alternatives include self-install of the R, the RStudio IDE, tidyverse, verse and more directly on your OS.

 ## 🧑‍💻 Discussion